tethig/turbo-spoon/Text Editors.md

 ### Settings
 The principle setting I change is to ensure that "Show Invisibles" is selected in the "Editor" section of Settings.
 This helps a lot with tracking indents, etc.

+### Multitasking trick I had figured out earlier
+Files open tentatively by default.
+You can double-tap them (in the pane or on their tabs) so that they open permanently (and are not replaced by other files you open).

 ### Packages I have installed
 You can install packages via the "Install" link in Settings.
 These are ones I have installed: